-IFRS 9 replaces the "incurred loss" model in IAS 39 with a forward-looking "expected credit loss" ("ECL") model.
-The ECL model is used in determining the allowance for doubtful accounts as it relates to trade and other receivables.
+The Company uses an "expected credit loss" ("ECL") model in determining the allowance for doubtful accounts as it relates to trade and other receivables.
 The Company's ECL model aligns with the simplified approach under IFRS 9, which measures lifetime ECL and forward-looking information.
 The Company's allowance is determined by historical experiences, and considers factors including, the aging of the balances, the customer's credit worthiness, and updates based on the current economic conditions, expectation of bankruptcies, and the political and economic volatility in the markets/location of customers.
-COVID-19 has increased the measurement uncertainty with respect to the determination of the allowance for doubtful accounts.

-Hedge Accounting:
+Hedge accounting: